turczyneq/pypesh/results/run_codes/README.md

 Codes in here calculate Sherwood for different Peclet na ball_radius.
-For higher $Pe$ and ball_radius close to 1 it was neccesarry to increase time of integration for pychastic approach (for deeper explanation see Appendix of adjusent publication.)
+For higher $Pe$ and ball_radius close to 1 it was neccesarry to increase the time of integration for pychastic approach (for deeper explanation see Appendix of adjusent publication.)

+**Warning:** calculations expensive in terms of time.

 In order to increase calculation speed GNU PARALELL was used.
 Run code looked like this: